mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 1. Sample should be able to be offset from centre
 1. Separate algorithms to calculate the correction and then apply them, re Paalman & Pings

-## Selected Use cases

-Add a selection of use cases

 ## Current Structure

 There are currently 16 algorithms that relate to different methods for calculating the absorption corrections: